fstjohn-aops/ec2-power-scheduler/README.md

 Set EC2 tags on your instances:
 - `PowerScheduleOnTime`: Start time for the instance
 - `PowerScheduleOffTime`: Stop time for the instance
+- `Stakeholders`: Comma-separated list of Slack user IDs to notify about power state changes (optional)

 ### Supported Time Formats